For over four centuries, Blue and White delftware has been the Netherlands' foremost national product, bringing along a fascinating history.

 In the same way, the Dutch designer Olivier van Herpt had to face challenges and introduce innovations in the process of making the Blue and White porcelain pieces.

-Olivier had developed a ceramic 3D printer able to print ceramic pieces up to 90 cm high.
+Olivier had developed a ceramic 3D printer able to print porcelain pieces up to 90 cm high.
 These objects are made out of very thin walls thanks to the capability of the machine to extrude a hard clay body that maintains its shape during printing.

 The consistent flow of material is proven by the fine layers that manifest in the precision of the printing process.
 The unglazed surface underlines the character of the material and is shown in the structure as a result of the movement of the printer.
 The tiled surface indicates the digital provenance of the object applied in a precise, sinuous form.

 The blue pattern is the translation of human interaction by the machine.
-Cobalt pigment is mixed by hand with the clay body before being inserted in the extruder.
+Cobalt oxide pigment is mixed by hand with the porcelain clay body before being inserted in the extruder.
 The pattern is then reconstructed by the 3D printer, resulting in a radial gradient celebrating cooperation between man and machine.